Google had quite a busy day yesterday, officially unveiling its new logo, revamped the homepage and releasing several product updates.

 Users who will install the Quickoffice app and sign in to their Google accounts by September 26th will receive an additional 10GB of storage space on Google Drive for FREE for 2 years.

-This is good news for most users, but there’s still much to be desired from this app and it’s integration with Google Drive.
+This is good news for most users, but there’s still much to be desired from this app and its integration with Google Drive.
 Although you can save files and access them on Google Drive, you can only edit a file that was originally a Microsoft Office document.
 If not, you can only view it as a PDF image but not edit it.

+You can download the Quickoffice app for Android from the Google Play Store< and the iOS version from iTunes.
 How do you guys like the recent Google updates?
 Anyone else downloaded and installed the Quickoffice app for Android or iOS?
 Please share your thoughts.